stlab/libraries/README.md

-This is the source code repository of the Software Technology Lab (stlab).
+This is the source code repository of the Software Technology Lab (STLab).

-ASL libraries will be migrated here in the stlab namespace, new libraries will be created here.
+ASL libraries will be migrated here in the `stlab` namespace, new libraries will be created here.

 # Branch states